 Do you come to my area?

-I am happy to travel although there will be a small mileage charge for visits more than 20 miles from Harold Wood, Essex, RM3 0RX, this is however dependent on number of horses treated at the one location.
+I am happy to travel although there will be a small mileage charge for visits more than 20 miles from Stock, Essex, CM4, this is however dependent on number of horses treated at the one location.

 How long does a horse treatment take?